A helping hand from the neighbours - 20 years on

 Carsten Jancker: "It was clear from the start we wanted to do our thing.
 We knew we needed quick goals against Bremen to build pressure.
 In Unterhaching you don't get anything for free.
 And if we scored early, Leverkusen would start to have doubts..."

-Carsten Jancker: "I watched the final against Manchester United again recently, I'm a masochist.
-But after that experience we knew: you always have a chance.
-Second minute, Babbel crossed from the right, I was at the far post - and somehow knocked it in, no idea how.
+Jancker: "I watched the final against Manchester United again recently, I'm a masochist.
+But after that experience we knew you always have a chance.
+Second minute, Babbel crossed from the right, I was at the far post and somehow knocked it in, no idea how.
 The second goal ten minutes later was even easier.
-Again a header, crouching, a rebound after Paulo Sérgio hit the crossbar.
-Paulo made it 3-0 four minutes later - from then on it was clear: we would win our game."
+Again a header, crouching, a rebound after Paulo Sergio hit the crossbar.
+Paulo made it 3-0 four minutes later - from then on it was clear we would win our game."

 Reiner Calmund: "The best player of the season scored the own goal after 20 minutes!
 I still remember DJ Ötzi with his 'Anton aus Tyrol'.
 The Haching fans turned up the volume at every goal - they probably heard them in the Olympic Stadium.
 After that I couldn't stand 'Anton aus Tyrol' for years."

-Carsten Jancker: "If someone asks me today what I remember most, it was the murmur in the stands in the Olympic Stadium: first a small whisper, then it became more intense, it went around like wildfire - and then the explosion came!
+Jancker: "If someone asks me today what I remember most, it was the murmur in the stands in the Olympic Stadium.
+First a small whisper, then it became more intense, it went around like wildfire - and then the explosion came!
 Back then there were no smartphones, no live text - there was only radio.
 I don't know whether the score from Unterhaching was announced or if it appeared on the scoreboard, but I still remember how the mood swept through the stadium.
-I celebrated with about 80 percent emotion.
+I celebrated with about 80 per cent emotion.
 I had to come off shortly before half-time, a muscle had cramped up.
 I went into the changing room and stayed there.
 I couldn't leave.
 I sat there alone, listening and waiting."

-Markus Oberleitner: "Counter attack.
+Oberleitner:"Counter-attack.
 I didn't want to go into the penalty area because Jochen Seitz had the ball on on his left foot - normally nothing would happen.
-But he chipped softly, I extended my head, inside the near post.
+But he chipped it softly, I extended my head, inside the near post.
 I was lucky.
 But it was good football.
 Friends in Austria still call me the 'butterfly plucker' because of my celebration."

-Uli Hoeneß: "The Olympic Stadium really exploded after this goal.
+Hoeneß: "The Olympic Stadium really exploded after this goal.
 All hell broke loose.
-But it was clear to me: we still had 18 restless minutes to go.
+But it was clear to me we still had 18 restless minutes to go.
 Leverkusen had a top team.
 Something could always happen there.
 I was still nervous."

-Reiner Calmund: "In the evening, still in Munich, at the airport, my phone rang: Uli Hoeneß.
+Calmund: "In the evening, still in Munich, at the airport, my phone rang: Uli Hoeneß.
 He said he was happy, of course, but he was sorry too.
-I always appreciated that about him and Bayern: the class.
+I always appreciated that about him and Bayern the class.
 We lost a lot of players to Munich, but every negotiation was always fair.
 I tip my hat in respect for Uli - there is no one in world football who has achieved more.
 Ten years ago he told me that the Bayern leadership had to be rejuvenated at the highest level.
 He planned that back then.
 And now, as well as Karl-Heinz Rummenigge, Jan Dreesen, Andy Jung and Jörg Wacker, they have other world class colleagues in Oliver Kahn, Hasan Salihamidžić and Herbert Hainer.
-Hipp, Hipp Hurray - that lineup is unbeatable."
+That lineup is unbeatable."

-Markus Oberleitner: "None of us left the Sportpark.
+Oberleitner: "None of us left the Sportpark.
 Leverkusen left quickly, we felt sorry for how Daum cried in his son's arms.
-It was a strange situation: we celebrated - but at the same time the world was falling apart for them.
+It was a strange situation.
+We celebrated but at the same time the world was falling apart for them.
 Hasan Salihamidžić invited us to the Bayern celebrations.
 I still knew some players because I had played there for a season.
-My FC Bayern past didn't play a direct role in my goal, but of course there's a connection.
+My Bayern past didn't play a direct role in my goal, but of course there's a connection.
 Paul Breitner was our neighbour, I played in his garden as a child, he became a mentor for me.
 It was a nice ending.
 A circle has closed."

 You can read the full length report in the current issue of FC Bayern magazine "51".

-One year later, FC Bayern secured the German title in even more dramatic fashion.
-Patrick Andersson was the hero in injury time against Hamburg.
+One year later, FC Bayern secured the Bundesliga title in even more dramatic fashion.
+Patrik Andersson was the hero in injury time against Hamburg.
 In the interview, the kingmaker remembers his unforgettable triumph: